-As described in Note 8 below, in January 2021, we were awarded up to \$6.5 million by the U.S. Department of Defense's Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense (referred here as U.S. Department of Defense) to support our ongoing Phase 3 clinical trial to evaluate the safety and efficacy of fostamatinib in hospitalized COVID-19 patients.
+As described in Note 8 below, in January 2021, we were awarded up to \$6.5 million by the U.S. Department of Defense's Joint Program Executive Office for Chemical, Biological, Radiological and Nuclear Defense (referred here as U.S. Department of Defense) to support our ongoing Phase 3 clinical trial to evaluate the safety and efficacy of fostamatinib for the treatment of hospitalized high-risk patients with COVID-19.
 We determined that the government award should be accounted for under IAS 20, Accounting for Government Grants and Disclosure of Government Assistance, which is outside the scope of Topic 606, as the U.S. Department of Defense is not receiving reciprocal value for their contributions.
 Revenue is recognized when there is reasonable assurance that the conditions of the grant will be met, and the grant will be received.
 For the U.S. Department of Defense's contract, this occurs when either each milestone has been accepted by Department of Defense or management has concluded that the conditions of the grant have been substantially met.